THE BEST TWIN CITIES NORTHEAST METRO BIKE TRAILS

 The bike ride

 When one imagines biking in, out and around the river valley town of Stillwater, the steep topography of the city might intimidate all but the most fit of cyclists.
-Until I set my wheels spinning on Brown’s Creek State Trail I didn’t realize there is a very gently graded path that sneaks into the back door of the city.
-I parked at a little bump-out lot along the Gateway State Trail (plug Jamaca Ave Trailhead into your phone – in a short distance it forks at the Brown’s Creek Trail) and enjoyed a smooth and pretty ride all the way to the end of the line in Stillwater’s lovely Lowell Park on the St Croix.
+Until we set our wheels spinning on Brown’s Creek State Trail I didn’t realize there is a very gently graded path that sneaks into the back door of the city.
+We parked at a little bump-out lot along the Gateway State Trail (plug Jamaca Ave Trailhead into your phone – in a short distance it forks at the Brown’s Creek Trail) and enjoyed a smooth and pretty ride all the way to the end of the line in Stillwater’s lovely Lowell Park on the St Croix.
 Kids should have no trouble with the easy grade.

 Points of interest along the trail